Nationality: South African

 As well as the fantastic networking opportunities, the MBA certainly broadens your horizons.
 The international electives were a personal highlight for me.
 They enable you to develop a very holistic view of what's going on in the current global market.
 I gained some consulting experience in Iceland.
 I also went to San Francisco to explore Silicon Valley, which gave me a great sense of what true entrepreneurialism looks like.
 Finally, I got to visit China.
 I was fascinated by its rising economy, so it was great to experience it first hand and get a feel for the place.

-You learn a lot of soft skills from Cass.
+You learn a lot of soft skills from Bayes.
 The great thing about the professional development skills training is that it keeps you up to date with current practices.
 I came from a sales background in negotiations, so the negotiation training gave me a great insight into current developments.

-The MBA at Cass has given me solid foundation, and helped me build the knowledge and confidence to pursue my goals.
+The MBA at Bayes has given me solid foundation, and helped me build the knowledge and confidence to pursue my goals.
 My expectations were met – I built up a great network and developed my entrepreneurial skills.
 In fact, we set-up and launched Waggel, our pet insurance business, immediately after finishing the full-time MBA programme.
 It’s gaining good traction already.
-Everything I set out to do when I joined Cass, the MBA has helped me achieve.
+Everything I set out to do when I joined Bayes, the MBA has helped me achieve.